GiridharRNair/CS3345-Projects/project_2/gxn210004/README.txt

 2. Project Setup
     - Download and extract all project files.
-    - Navigate to the directory a level above the `gxn210004` folder.
+    - Navigate to the directory one level above the `gxn210004` folder.
-        - For example, if your file structure is `folder1/folder2/gxn210004`, the root directory is the parent of `folder2`.
+        - For example, if your file structure is `folder1/folder2/gxn210004`, navigate to `folder2`.
         - You will run all the commands below from the directory above `gxn210004`.

 Compilation (Although all Java files are compiled already)